slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On meetings

 <!--
-- no meeting before 11am. no meetings when a mail/call will do. don’t schedule calls, text coordinate them on the fly. cram all meetings in 2 days a week.
-1-1 are usually 30 minute walking meetings. -- navel, meetings are the death of productivity!
 - text me when you’re ready but then give me 15 minutes.
 -->

 Default to «no» for all meetings.
+Meetings are the death of productivity.

 If you can’t say no, schedule for the afternoon and preferably as walking meetings (exercise and sunlight; less pleasantries; more dialogue, less monologue; no slides; end easily by walking back).